Automated Teller Machine

 I close

-test_atm.pyandatm.pyin the editorI click in the terminal, then use q on the keyboard to leave the tests.
-The terminal goes back to the command line
+test_atm.pyandatm.pyin the editorI click in the terminal where the tests are running, then use q on the keyboard to leave the tests.
+The terminal goes back to the command line.

 I change directory to the parent of